xyznlp/xyznlp.github/_pages/about.md

 News
 ======

-- February 2021: <font color="red">Our team "Xuanyu Zhang - AI-Lab, DXM" won the championship at the leaderboard of</font> [MS MARCO Document Ranking](https://microsoft.github.io/msmarco/#docranking). <font color="red">The model "DML" achieves 0.416 MRR on the eval set, which has been greatly improved compared with the previous model.</font> [\[Twitter from @MSMarcoAI\]](https://twitter.com/MSMarcoAI/status/1359965315875155976)
+- February 2021: <font color="red">Our team "Xuanyu Zhang - AI-Lab, DXM" won the championship at the leaderboard of MS MARCO Document Ranking.
+The model "DML" achieves 0.416 MRR on the eval set, which has been greatly improved compared with the previous model.</font> [\[Twitter from MSMARCO\]](https://twitter.com/MSMarcoAI/status/1359965315875155976) [[\Leaderboard\]](https://microsoft.github.io/msmarco/#docranking)

 Competitions
 ======